 Since they were first released online in 2006, TED Talks have proven a fantastic repository of some of the world's greatest minds – especially in business and technology.

 However, with over 2,600 of them accessible for free, sifting through them and looking for the most relevant ones can be a bit of slog.
-Therefore, to make things a little easier – and to provide some entrepreneurial inspiration – we've curated a list of the nine best TED Talks for business.
+Therefore, to make things a little easier – and to provide some entrepreneurial inspiration – we've curated a list of nine essentials that you can't affod to miss.